-A full day program exploring Quality Assessment in the context of the new English syllabuses.
-The first session will consist of keynotes presented by Dr Jill Willis,and Dr Kelli McGraw, In the second session, Claire Stevens and Adam Da vey will present an interactive session while in session three, participants will and break out into a numbe...
+THIS EVENT IS NOW FULLY BOOKED A full day program exploring Quality Assessment in the context of the new English syllabuses.
+The first session will consist of keynotes presented by Dr Jill Willis,and Dr Kelli McGraw, In the second session, Claire Stevens will present an interactive session while in session three, participants will&n...

 Masterclass - Unit 3

 This event will allow participants to explore the syllabus and teaching strategies in detail for semester 3.
 Day one will deal with English and Literature, while day two will repeat the English sessions and also offer EALD and English Essentials.
 The Date Claimer gives further details of the program.
-Program will be available on 11 Ap...
+Program is now available and regis...

 AATE/ALEA CONFERENCE 2018

 THE ART OF ENGLISH language - literature - literacy The AATE/ALEA English Literacy National Conference 2018 will be held in Perth from 8 July - 11 July 2018.
 Download the flyer here, or go to the website englishliteracyconference.com.au for all the latest information. ...